How to Prepare for USMLE Step 1: The Ultimate 2026 Guide

 How long should I study for Step 1?

-The most common dedicated period is 4–8 weeks of full-time study, preceded by months of foundation building.
-Total preparation time ranges from 6–18 months depending on your baseline, timeline, and daily study commitment.
+Most students do 4-8 weeks of full-time dedicated study, preceded by 3-12 months of foundation building.
+Total preparation ranges from 6-18 months depending on baseline and daily commitment.

 What score do I need to pass Step 1?

-The passing standard is a scaled score of 196, but Step 1 reports as pass/fail and you will not see a number.
-NBME self-assessments give you a predicted score to gauge readiness.
-Aim for comfortable margin above the passing threshold.
+The passing standard is a scaled score of 196, reported as pass/fail only.
+NBME self-assessments give you a predicted score — aim for a comfortable margin above passing before booking your exam date.

 Should I take Step 1 before or after Step 2 CK?